anirudh-som/anirudh-som.github.io/_pages/home.md

 <div id="quote" style="font-style: italic; margin-top: 20px; color: #888"></div>
 <script>
   const quotes = [
-    "The best way to predict the future is to invent it — Alan Kay", "In the middle of difficulty lies opportunity — Albert Einstein", "Simplicity is the soul of efficiency — Austin Freeman", "Innovation distinguishes between a leader and a follower — Steve Jobs", "If you can’t explain it simply, you don’t understand it well enough — Albert Einstein", "Simplicity is the ultimate sophistication — Leonardo da Vinci", "The ability to simplify means to eliminate the unnecessary so that the necessary may speak — Hans Hofmann", "The secret of change is to focus all of your energy not on fighting the old, but on building the new — Socrates", "Don’t explain your philosophy.
-Embody it — Epictetus", "He who angers you, conquers you — Elizabeth Kenny", "Luck is what happens when preparation meets opportunity — Seneca", "You must be formless, shapeless, like water — Bruce Lee", "The obstacle is the way — Marcus Aurelius", "Opportunities multiply as they are seized — Sun Tzu" ];
+    "``The best way to predict the future is to invent it'' — Alan Kay", "``In the middle of difficulty lies opportunity'' — Albert Einstein", "``Simplicity is the soul of efficiency'' — Austin Freeman", "``Innovation distinguishes between a leader and a follower'' — Steve Jobs", "``If you can’t explain it simply, you don’t understand it well enough'' — Albert Einstein", "``Simplicity is the ultimate sophistication'' — Leonardo da Vinci", "``The ability to simplify means to eliminate the unnecessary so that the necessary may speak'' — Hans Hofmann", "``The secret of change is to focus all of your energy not on fighting the old, but on building the new'' — Socrates", "``Don’t explain your philosophy.
+Embody it'' — Epictetus", "``He who angers you, conquers you'' — Elizabeth Kenny", "``Luck is what happens when preparation meets opportunity'' — Seneca", "``You must be formless, shapeless, like water'' — Bruce Lee", "``The obstacle is the way'' — Marcus Aurelius", "``Opportunities multiply as they are seized'' — Sun Tzu" ];

   const randomIndex = Math.floor(Math.random() * quotes.length);